 The Man Mahal

-The Pushkar Fair (Pushkar Camel Fair) or Pushkar Mela, as it is locally known as, is an annual five day camel and livestock fair held in the town of Pushkar between the months of October and November.
+The Pushkar Fair or Pushkar Mela, as it is locally known as, is an annual five-day camel and livestock fair celebrated in the town of Pushkar between the months of October and November.
 It is one of the world's largest cattle fairs.
-Apart from the buying and selling of livestock, it has become an important tourist attraction.
+Apart from the shopping and merchandising of livestock, it has become an important tourist attraction.

-Take a dip here as the water is cleaner than the Ganges.
+Take a dip here because the water is cleaner than the Ganges.
 But bear in mind that it might not meet water cleanliness standards elsewhere.

-The nearest airport to Pushkar is in Jaipur, which is 140 kilometres away.
-The airport is well-connected to major metropolitan cities like Delhi, Mumbai, kolkata.
-Once you reach at the airport, you can hire a cab to reach Pushkar.
+The nearest airport to Pushkar is in Jaipur, which is 140 kilometers away.
+The airport is connected to major metropolitan cities like Kolkata, Delhi, Mumbai.
+Once you reach the airport, you can hire a cab to reach Pushkar.

-This is not a great option for long distance travellers.
+This is not a great option for long-distance travelers.
 However, buses from Delhi to Ajmer and further to Pushkar are easily available.
 The Rajasthan State Road Transport Corporation runs deluxe and semi-deluxe buses (both air-conditioned and non-air-conditioned) connecting Ajmer to nearby cities and then transport you to Pushkar for a very nominal fare.

 You will need to take a train to Ajmer and then take a 30-minute drive to Pushkar.
-The Ajmer railway station is well-connected with major Indian cities like Delhi, Mumbai, Jaipur, Allahabad, Lucknow, Kolkata, Bhopal, and Bangalore.
+The Ajmer train depot is well-connected with major Indian cities like Delhi, Mumbai, Jaipur, Lucknow, Kolkata, Bhopal, and Bangalore.

 "If you would like to get in touch,